April 20 2014

 Yoga practice does more than increase flexibility, strength and muscle tone.
 Yoga improves concentration and motivation and lessens stress.

 Supplements that could aggravate this condition

 SAM-e is used for depression.
 In high doses, SAM-e may increase anxiety and restlessness.
-There are several herbs with stimulant properties that may also induce jitteriness or restlessness, including tongkat ali herb and ginseng herb.
+There are several herbs with stimulant properties that may also induce jitteriness or restlessness, including tongkat ali herb, tyrosine amino acid, and ginseng herb.
 Avoid the amino acids tyrosine and phenylalanine.

 Good Night Rx is a natural relaxation aid to be used in the evening in order to provide natural help for tension and stress relief after a difficult day.
 It also helps ease your tension before you go to sleep and this product helps those with occasional sleepless nights.
 Good Night Rx can help you relax and provide a deeper sleep than you would otherwise.